developeravsk/AbhishekKoirala/README.md

 - I am experienced in Software Development, Machine Learning and Artificial Intelligence
+- I specialize in Natural Language Understanding and Natural Language Processing
 - I also handle Android application development
-- I have been lecturing Undergraduate students in the field of Computer Science
+- I have been lecturing graduate and undergraduate students in the field of Computer Science
 - Reach me at developeravsk@gmail.com

 <i>Happy Coding!</i> 😊